NewslettersSign inAPP

 I must confess that when I started working on this, I hadn’t anticipated the complexity of trying to decide what exactly constitutes a ‘major’ trophy.
 Some are incredibly obvious (Champions League/European Cup, LaLiga etc), others less so.
 The Inter-Cities Fairs Cup is generally considered to be the predecessor to the UEFA Cup but was initially only open to teams from cities that hosted trade fair, which seems too exclusive, so that’s out (sorry, Barça, who won three of them).

-Ironically, considering that it’s the Spanish Super Cup that’s at stake in Sunday’s final, I’m not actually counting that as a major trophy, or the European Super Cup or the FIFA World Club Cup (feel free to disagree with me…).
-Luckily, if you add the three totals from those competitions for the two clubs they come to the same number (21) and don’t affect the overall tally.
-If you’re interested, it’s 13-12 in Barcelona’s favour in terms of Spanish Super Cup wins.
+I’ve - perhaps controversially - decided that I’m not counting the competitions Real Madrid and Barcelona won earlier this season as a major trophies.
+The Spanish Super Cup, UEFA Super Cup and the FIFA World Club Cup are out (feel free to disagree with me…).
+Luckily, if you add the three totals from those competitions for the two clubs they come to the same number (22) and don’t affect the overall tally anyway.
+If you’re interested, Barça lead in the Spanish Super Cup (14-12), Madrid are ahead in the FIFA Club World Cup (5-3) and it’s a tie in the UEFA Super Cup (5-5).

 I’ve basically included trophies that the clubs would be/would have been massively bothered about winning at the start of the season, both back in the day and now.
 Trophies that ‘feel like’ major trophies.